pantheon-systems/documentation/source/content/guides/localdev/03-using-localdev.md

 ### Start and Stop the Container

-When you first pull a Site for local development, Localdev automatically starts a Docker container that closely resembles [Pantheon's Platform architecture](https://pantheon.io/features/elastic-hosting?docs).
+When you first pull a Site for local development, Localdev automatically starts a set of containers that closely resembles [Pantheon's Platform architecture](https://pantheon.io/features/elastic-hosting?docs).
 This allows you to develop your site locally, without risking compatibility issues once synced.

 To start a stopped site container, click the grey **Stopped** button in the upper right-hand corner and click **Start** to start the local server.